synapticloop/panl/README.md

 Working with a Solr schema, the Panl configuration files translate unwieldy URI parameters into concise and precise URI paths.

+## The Panl Results Viewer Web App

 <img src="src/docs/panl-features.png">

 _**Image**: The features and functionality of the Panl server_

+_The image is a screenshot of the in-built Panl Results Viewer Web App available in the release package, and whilst not intended as a production search page, can be used to fine-tune the configuration, or just to have a quick overview of the results._

 1. **A list of available Collections and FieldSet URI Paths (CaFUPs)** that Panl is configured to serve.
-CaFUPs enable different Solr fields to be returned with the same search parameters.
+CaFUPs enable different Solr fields to be returned in the documents with the same search parameters.

-1. **A textual representation of the CaFUPs** that the Panl Results Viewer web application is using.
+1. **A textual representation of the CaFUPs** that the Panl Results Viewer web app is using.

-1. **The canonical URI path** (which is returned with the Panl results JSON object) - this is important as multiple Panl LPSE URI paths will return exactly the same results - this is the unique URI path for this result set.
+1. **The canonical URI path** (which is returned with the Panl results JSON object) - this is important as multiple Panl LPSE URI paths will return exactly the same results - this is the unique URI path for this result set and necessary for de-duplicating the search engine results.

 1. **The search query box**, by default, Panl responds to the same parameter name as The Solr server - i.e. 'q'.
 This can be configured to be a different value should you choose.

 1. **Active filters** - either queries, selected facets, or sorting options that are currently limiting the results - the [Remove] link is the URI path that will remove this query, facet, or sorting option from the results.
-If it is an active sorting filter, the [Change to DESC] link will invert the sorting order without affecting any further sub-ordering.
+If it is an active sorting filter, the [Change to DESC] or [Change to ASC] links will invert the sorting order without affecting any further sub-ordering.

-1. **Range filters** - for facets that are defined as ranges - the values are inclusive (i.e. include the minimum and maximum values).
+1. **Range filters** - for facets that are defined as ranges - allowing end-users to select a range of values - the values are inclusive (i.e. include the minimum and maximum values).

+   **Date Range filters (not shown)** - Enabling searching on a range of dates (but not a specific date) in the form of: next/previous <any_integer> hours/days/months/years.
+    - For example:
+    - Last 30 days
+    - Previous 24 hours

-1. **Available filters** - additional facets that can further refine and limit the results.
+1. **Available filters** - additional facets that can further refine and limit the Solr search results.

 1. **Number of results found**, and whether this is an exact match.